Leoleojames1/ollama_agent_roll_cage/README.md

 Miniconda for modular python virtual environments: https://docs.anaconda.com/free/miniconda/miniconda-install/

+Make sure to utilize a conda virtual environment for all of your python dependecy management.
 Once you have conda installed open the command line and name your new vEnv whatever you want with python version 3.11 as 3.12 has dependency issues:
 ```
 conda create -n ollamaEnvPy311 python=3.11